cabinetofcuriosity/cabinetofcuriosity_site/_posts/2018-03-21-retrieving-summary-neotoma.md

 str(IDs)  # To look at the data structure of what I downloaded.
 ```

-It seems that all data I really wanted were in the `taxon.list` data frame and the `chronologies` info.
+It seems that all the data I really want is in the `taxon.list` data frame and the `chronologies` info.

 In the `taxon.list` section I get a nice description of the sample.
 Including what kind of fragment I found (bone, antler, ect) and the `taxon.name`.